VC-CodeLabs/buy_and_sell_stock/README.md

 You are given an array `prices` where `prices[i]` is the price of a given stock on the `i`th day.

 Find the maximum profit you can achieve.
-You may complete at most two transactions (buy and sell).
+You may complete at most two transactions (Buy → Sell → Buy → Sell). *(one transaction here means Buy **and** Sell)*

-Note: You may not engage in multiple transactions simultaneously (i.e., you must sell the stock before you buy again).
+Note: You may not engage in multiple transactions simultaneously (i.e., you must sell the stock before you buy again, *see example 2 for clarification*).

 ### Constraints: